react-native-elements/react-native-elements/docs/web_usage.md

 }
 ```

 At this point your app can start.
 However trying to use any components that use icons, will not show them.
-In your App.js, load these fonts as you would on the web with styles tags.
+In your App.js, load these fonts as you would on the web with a style tag.

 ```jsx
 <style type="text/css">{`